Croatia in the Eurovision Song Contest 2008: Background

-The Croatian national broadcaster, Croatian Radiotelevision (HRT), broadcasts the event within Croatia and organises the selection process for the nation's entry.
-HRT confirmed Croatia's participation in the 2008 Eurovision Song Contest on 27 November 2007.
-Since 1993, HRT organised the national final Dora in order to select the Croatian entry for the Eurovision Song Contest, a method that was continued for their 2008 participation.
+As part of its duties as participating broadcaster, HRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2008 contest on 27 November 2007.
+Since 1993, HRT organised the national final Dora in order to select its entry for the Eurovision Song Contest, a method that was continued for its 2008 participation.

 Before Eurovision

 Dora 2008

-Dora 2008 was the sixteenth edition of the Croatian national selection Dora which selected Croatia's entry for the Eurovision Song Contest 2008.
+Dora 2008 was the sixteenth edition of the national selection Dora organised by HRT to select its entry for the Eurovision Song Contest 2008.
 The competition consisted of a semi-final and a final on 22 and 23 February 2008, both taking place at the Hotel Kvarner in Opatija.
 The semi-final was broadcast on HRT 2, while the final was broadcast on HRT 1.
 Both shows were also broadcast via radio on HR 2 and online via the broadcaster's website hrt.hr, while the final was also streamed online via the official Eurovision Song Contest website eurovision.tv.